HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

 Together, these properties make Shapley values a **principled way to assign the outcome of a cooperative game to the individual players**.

-In SHAP, this game-theoretic setting is transferred to machine learning:
+In the next section, we transfer this game-theoretic setting to machine
-**players become input features, the coalition value becomes the model output, and each Shapley value becomes a feature contribution.**
+learning: players become input features, coalition values become model outputs, and Shapley values become feature contributions.

 From Shapley Values to SHAP
 ---------------------------